intel/xpumanager/xpumd/receiver/intelxpu/semantics.md

 Above `hw.<metric-type>` metrics require information about parent item, type and location, whereas `hw.<component>.<metric-type>` metrics need less of those.

-There's also no specific HW info metric type, that could act as parent when there are no metrics available from the parent component.
+There's also no specific "HW exists" info metric type, that could act as parent when there are no metrics available from the parent component.

 _Require tautological attribute(s)_